Sunshine Coast Maternity Services

 This is the new home of public maternity inpatient services on the Sunshine Coast, through Sunshine Coast Hospital and Health Service, since March 29 2017.
 Maternity services at Birtinya include a special care nursery for newborns that need extra care.

-The hospital asks that before you start to the hospital in labour, to birth your baby, you phone the maternity ward on 5101 3888.
+The hospital asks that when in labour, before you leave to go to hospital in labour, to birth your baby, you phone the birthing suite on 5202 3888.

 Click on the image to see an enlarged map and directions to Maternity in the new Sunshine Coast University Hospital.